AdobeDocs/campaign-standard.en/help/administration/using/push-tracking.md

         //We only send the click tracking since the user dismissed the notification if (deliveryId != null && messageId != null && acsDeliveryTracking.equals("on")) {

-        //If you are using ACPCore v1.4.0 or later, use the next line.

             contextData.put("deliveryId", deliveryId);
             contextData.put("broadlogId", messageId);
             contextData.put("action", "2");

+        //If you are using ACPCore v1.4.0 or later, use the next line.

+            MobileCore.collectMessageInfo(contextData);

         //Else comment out the above line and uncomment the line below

             //MobileCore.trackAction("tracking", contextData);